tundish/blathnaid/blathnaid/book/chapters.rst

 ----

 Also the ground, which was a horrible stodge of stone and clay, must have had some curse upon it.
-It bent the plough, it clogged the bridges, it pulled every shoe from poor Morten's spongy old feet.
+It bent the plough, it clogged the bridges, it pulled every shoe from poor Morten’s spongy old feet.

 The Blacksmith
 --------------

 And so consequently Jack was a regular visitor to the local Blacksmith.

-And one day, when Morten had shed a shoe, and Jack couldn't see where it had fallen, he led his horse onto the narrow track and over to the Forge.
+And one day, when Morten had shed a shoe, and Jack couldn’t see where it had fallen, he led his horse onto the narrow track and over to the Forge.

 About Bláthnaid
 ---------------

-Now the Blacksmith had a daughter, who was very pretty, and Jack's age.
+Now the Blacksmith had a daughter, who was very pretty, and Jack’s age.
 Her name was Bláthnaid. [*]_

 .. [*] Bláthnaid is a name from the Gaeilge tradition.
 In England we would likely say *Blawnid* (and *Gaelic*).